EnokiUN/voltage/README.rst

 For more examples check the `examples <https://github.com/EnokiUN/voltage/tree/main/examples>`_ folder which has a lot of useful, ready to go, and explained examples.

+You can also check the `RedCrewmate <https://github.com/EnokiUN/RedCrewmatw>`_ repository which has alot of code that can be re used (also the unofficial commands framework).

 ============
 Installation
 ============